Incentives to Invite Others to Form Larger Coalitions

-Then in the tree model, a coalition $E\subset \mathcal{N}$ is autonomous if and only if for every player $i\in E$, all her ancestors also belong to $E$.
-The property of autonomous indicates whether a coalition has a chance to generate rewards.
-Denote the collection of all autonomous coalitions in permission structure $S$ as $A_S$.
-Then for an arbitrary coalition $E\subset \mathcal{N}$, we consider the largest autonomous part of it.
+A coalition $S\subseteq N$ is autonomous if and only if for each player $i\in S$, all her ancestors are also in $S$.
+The property of autonomous indicates whether a coalition has a chance to generate rewards by itself.
+For instance, in Example~\ref{example:1}, $\{1,3\}$ is autonomous while $\{4\}$ is not autonomous.
+Denote the collection of all autonomous coalitions in permission structure $P$ by $A_P$.
+Then for an arbitrary coalition $S\subseteq N$, we consider the largest autonomous part of it.